Discriminantal bundles, arrangement groups, and subdirect products of free groups: Arrangement groups and right-angled Artin groups

-The standard generating set for the deconed arrangement given in Example~\ref{ex:arvola} can be extended to a standard generating set $\{a_1,a_2,a_3,a_4,a_5,a_6\}$ of $G,$ with $a_6$ corresponding to the line at infinity, and $a_1\cdots a_6$ central.
-Then the restriction $\hat{\rho} \colon \hat{G} \to \hat{A}$ is exactly the homomorphism analyzed in that example, where it was shown to be injective.
-Then $\bar{\rho}$ is injective by Corollary~\ref{cor:affinj}, so in fact $\bar{G}$ is isomorphic to the Stallings group.
-This was first observed by D.~Matei and A.~Suciu \cite{MatSuc}; their discovery motivated our research. \end{example}
+The standard set of generators for the deconed arrangement in Example~\ref{ex:arvola} can be extended to a standard set of generators $\{y_1,y_2,y_3,y_4,y_5,y_6\}$ of $G$, with $y_6$ corresponding to the line at infinity, and $y_1\cdots y_6$ central.
+Then the restriction $\widehat{\rho}_\X \colon \widehat{G} \to \widehat{A}$ is exactly the homomorphism analyzed in that example, where it was shown to be injective.
+Then $\bar{\rho}_\X$ is injective by Corollary~\ref{cor:affinj}, so in fact $\bar{G}$ is isomorphic to the Stallings group.
+This was first observed by D.~Matei and A.~Suciu \cite{MatSuc}. \end{example}